jessonfoo/p001/week_2/6_technical_blog.md

 ## Summary:
 Writing blogs on technical subjects is something that will help you solidify your learning and start getting integrated in the community.

-## Release 0: Create your blog file
+## Release 0: Copy your blog template
-In your [USERNAME].github.io site, create a new HTML file and use the date to name it `week2_technical.html`.
+Create a new HTML file and use the date to name it `week2_technical.html`.
 Copy the code from your `blog_template.html`.

 ## Release 1: Select a Topic
 Research one of the following topics: